kuzzleio/documentation-old/README.md

 `node index.js --dev --watch`

-> bind a webserver on 8080 with livereload, open a browser and turn on debug messages
+> bind a webserver on 80 with livereload, open a browser and turn on debug messages

-`DEBUG=* node index.js --dev --watch --open`
+`sudo DEBUG=* node index.js --dev --watch --open --port 80`

 # How-to